 As a soloist, Kapelis’ highlights include appearances with the Royal Philharmonic in London and the Prague Symphony Orchestra, amongst others.
 Currently, he is enjoying a collaboration with the acclaimed ensemble of the Berlin Philharmonic, the Berliner Barock Solisten.
 The musicians are recording the Complete Bach Concertos for keyboard and orchestra (BWV 1052-1058), followed by a world tour throughout 2021 and 2022, starting in London’s Barbican Hall (June 2021), followed by Asia (November-December 2021), Europe (March and May, 2022) and the United States, Canada and Mexico (November-December 2022).

 An active chamber music player, he has collaborated with renowned artists that include violinist Renaud Capuçon, violist Yuri Bashmet, cellist Mischa Maisky, clarinetist Stanley Drucker, trumpeter Sergei Nakariakov, as well as ensembles from the Philharmonia Orchestra and the New York Philharmonic (Philharmonic Chamber Soloists).
-He came to the attention of Martha Argerich and in 2007 he moved to Brussels, where he spent four years near the great pianist and participated in several editions of the Lugano Martha Argerich Project.
-Next year, Kapelis appears again with Argerich performing the Poulenc Concerto for two pianos with the Xi’an Symphony Orchestra (October 2021).
+He came to the attention of Martha Argerich and in 2007 he moved to Brussels, where he spent four years near the great pianist, performing alongside Argerich and participating in several editions of the Lugano Martha Argerich Project.
+Next year, Kapelis appears again with Argerich in the Poulenc Concerto for two pianos with the Xi’an Symphony Orchestra (October 2021).